semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 ![daterangepicker opened](static/daterangepicker_custom_presets.png)

 Upon hovering over the preset, the dates corresponding to the preset are highlighted.
-Upon that the selected (current) range of days / day does not lose its highlighting.
+Upon that the selected (current) range of days/day does not lose its highlighting.

 Optionallyly there may be the **Reset** button for deselecting.
 The trigger text in this case is changed into a placeholder.